Leonce and Lena

-Leonce and Lena (Leonce und Lena) is a play by German dramatist Georg Büchner (1813–1837) which is considered a comedy, but is actually a satire veiled in humor.
-It was written in the spring of 1836 for a competition 'for the best one- or two-act comedy in prose or verse' sponsored by the Stuttgart publisher Cotta.
-However, Büchner missed the submission deadline and the play was returned to him unread.
+Leonce and Lena (Leonce und Lena) is a play by German dramatist Georg Büchner (1813–1837); while considered a comedy, it is a satire veiled in humor.
+Written in the spring of 1836 for a competition 'for the best one- or two-act comedy in prose or verse' sponsored by Stuttgart publisher Cotta.
+However, Büchner missed the submission deadline and the play was returned unread.
 It was first performed almost 60 years later, on May 31, 1895, in an outdoor performance by the Munich Company Intimes Theater, directed by Ernst von Wolzogen and with the involvement of Max Halbe and Oskar Panizza, illustrating the fact that Büchner only gained prominence as a writer in the 20th century.

 Erich Kästner considered Leonce and Lena to be one of the six most important classic comedies in German language.

 Plot summary

 There are two imaginary countries: the Kingdom of Popo and the Kingdom of Pipi.
 Prince Leonce of the Kingdom of Popo and Princess Lena of the Kingdom of Pipi have had their political marriage arranged.
-(Popo and Pipi are children’s language – Popo means “buttocks” and Pipi means “urine”.)
+(Popo and Pipi are children's language – Popo means "buttocks" and Pipi means "urine".)